Leif Einar Lothe

 Leif Einar Lothe (born 30 September 1969), better known by his stage name, Lothepus, is a Norwegian television personality, entrepreneur and musician, best known for his starring role in the documentary series Fjorden Cowboys.

 Biography

-Lothe was born and raised in Sørfjorden, near Odda, an industrial town in the Hardanger region of Norway.
+Lothe was born and raised along the Sørfjorden, near Odda, an industrial town in the Hardanger region of Norway.
 Lothe is a trained shotfirer and explosives expert and has owned and run his own entrepreneur firm since the early 1990s.
 His nickname, "Lothepus", allegedly comes from a visitor who misheard his surname, and it stuck with him.

 Music career

 Lothe released his first album, "Sallaren", in 2009.
 After Lothe became famous through Fjorden Cowboys, the album quickly sold out, and he received requests from fans to produce more copies.
 While filming the first series he recorded the album Cowboyhjarta, released in 2014, and two years later recorded a Christmas album entitled Julatre.

 Television career

 Fjorden Cowboys

 For many years considered a local hero and celebrity in Hardanger, Lothe was approached by TV 2 who wanted to make a documentary series about him and his colleague Joar Førde.
 Two years of filming eventually resulted in the ten-episode series "Fjorden Cowboys", aired in 2014.
 The series became an instant hit with audiences, who enjoyed the comical, uncensored and raw personas - soon becoming the most watched television program on TV 2 Zebra that year.
 Following the success two more seasons totalling 22 episodes and one special episode were ordered and filmed in 2014-15.
 In March 2016 the show was renewed for a fourth and fifth series to air in 2017 and 2018.